MikeAustin71/errprefops/errpref/README.md

 Leading and Trailing Text Strings may be comprised of any valid string of characters including new lines ('\n'), tabs ('\t') and line separators.

-The addition of Leading and Trailing Text Strings are controlled by the following methods:
+The addition of Leading and Trailing Text Strings is controlled through the following methods:

 - ***ErrPrefixDto.SetLeadingTextStr(***)
 - ***ErrPrefixDto.SetTrailingTextStr()***